Kiss FM Australia

 Kiss FM is a narrowcast dance music station based in Melbourne, broadcasting on various frequencies between 87.6 and 88.0 FM in Melbourne.
 KISS FM broadcasts underground dance music as an independent radio service.

 History

-The station grew out of aspirant community license Kiss 90 FM, which as not granted a full-time license in 2001, and Sydney and Brisbane narrowcaster Rhythm FM.
+The station grew out of aspirant community license Kiss 90 FM, which was not granted a full-time license in 2001, and Sydney and Brisbane narrowcaster Rhythm FM.
 Rhythm FM was bought by some of the previous management of Kiss 90 and relaunched as Kiss FM in 2005 as a narrowcast radio service.

 Kiss 90 FM

 Kiss 90 was an aspirant dance radio station based in Melbourne, Australia.
 The station broadcast sporadically to the Greater Melbourne area between 1994 and 2001 on 89.9 FM.

 The station continually broke new songs and gave airplay to many artists for the first time on Australian radio, pushing many into the mainstream charts.
 This resulted in mainstream commercial radio stations introducing more dance music into their playlists.